-5.7.3.9.1 Client-to-Server Streams
+2.8.1 Client-to-Server Streams

-1. [Required] During the prior TLS negotiation, the server SHALL authenticate using a DoD PKI certificate.
-The client SHALL validate the certificate presented by the server (i.e., shall verify that the certificate is unexpired, unrevoked, and anchored to a trusted DoD CA in accordance with the policies and requirements defined in UCR Section 5.4).
+IM-000520 [Required] During the prior TLS negotiation, the server SHALL authenticate using a DoD PKI certificate.
+The client SHALL validate the certificate presented by the server.

-2. [Required] The client SHALL authenticate using name and password using the SASL PLAIN mechanism as defined below.
+IM-000530 [Required] The client SHALL authenticate using name and password using the SASL PLAIN mechanism (RFC 4616) as defined in the following text.